EnriqueShrem/B3-RoboticsLab/README.md

 ## Course Overview
 In the Introduction to Robotics Tutorial course, we work with industrial robots (EPSON and ABB) to make practices and achieve specific tasks, we cover topics such as:
 - Instalation of the I/O connections
+- Integration of control box
-- Programing with respectives robot software
+- Programing with respective robot softwares
 - Simulation of the tasks
-- Robot usage to perform the tasks
+- Robot manipulation and usage to perform the tasks
+- Time optimization
+- Integration of 3D printed features

+and others.

 Enviroment materials:
 - Tokens: two types, coin and block